 - 7. Common Property Resources.
-Enhancement plans have been developed for improving aesthetics of selected religious properties and preserving of water sources.
-Impacted community resources will be either relocated or re-built in as good or better condition, with local communities encouraged to commit to their maintenance. - 8.
+Impacted community resources will be either relocated or re-built in as good or better condition, with local communities encouraged to commit to their maintenance.
+Enhancement plans have also been developed for improving aesthetics of selected religious properties and water sources. - 8.
 Stakeholder Consultation.
-In accordance with applicable domestic regulations, the applicable Bank policies, public consultations at local (all along the project roads), district and state level were carried out.
+In accordance with applicable domestic regulations and the applicable Bank policies, public consultations at local (all along the project roads), district and state level were carried out.
 Consultations targeted the following stakeholders: shopkeepers, farmers and businessmen, local residents; project affected persons; local bodies like village Panchayats and municipalities; temple committees; truckers and local market associations; roadside communities; local NGOs; and selected government departments such as Public Works, Forests, Wildlife Wing, Irrigation, Agriculture, Horticulture, Mining, Tourism and Archeology.
-The consultation process carried out for the Project included a range of formal and informal onsite discussions, interviews and focus group discussions. - 9.
+The consultation process carried out for the project included a range of formal and informal onsite discussions, interviews, focus group discussions and meetings. - 9.
 The public consultations were designed in a way that: (i) affected people were included in the decision making process; (ii) links between communities and their natural resource base adjacent to project locations were explored; (iii) public awareness and information sharing on project alternatives, benefits and entitlements were promoted; and (iv) views on designs and solutions from the communities were solicited. - 10.
-The main concerns raised by people living along project roads related to: (i) drainage; (ii) accidents and road safety, (iii) disturbance to properties, employment sources and water sources; (iv) disposal of debris; (v) damage to ponds, other water sources, properties, trees and farmlands during construction and; (vi) resettlement.
+The main concerns raised by people living along project roads relate to: (i) drainage; (ii) accidents and road safety, (iii) disturbance to properties, employment sources and water sources; (iv) disposal of debris; (v) damage to ponds, other water sources, properties, trees and farmlands during construction and; (vi) resettlement.
 District level consultations were also carried out during the EA to obtain inputs to modify designs to minimize and/or mitigate potential negative impacts on people and environmental resources.
 Expert opinion was sought on specific issues related to forests, wildlife and environmental regulations.
 Outputs from this process have been integrated into the design where technically feasible.
-Follow up consultations will also be carried out at sensitive locations to share information related to the final project design.
-These documents will be made public through the Bank's Public Information Center, OWD/PMU's website and in the districts affected by the Project (in public libraries, offices of the district collector and schools of affected villages). - 11.
+Follow up consultations were also carried out at sensitive locations to share information related to the final project design.
+The EA and EMP documents have been made public through the Bank's Public Information Center, OWD/PMU's website and in the districts affected by the Project (in public libraries, offices of the district collector etc.). - 11.
 Statutory Clearances.
-A summary of the statutory clearances required for the project is provided in Table 10-1 below.
+A summary of the key statutory clearances required for the project is provided in Table 1 below.